Germany: Thousands protest Turkish operation in Syria | DW | 12.10.2019

 The YPG is the main component of the US-backed Syrian Defense Forces (SDF), a Kurdish, Arab and Christian umbrella alliance that has led the fight against the "Islamic State" at the cost of nearly 10,000 fighters.

-The Kurdish-led SDF was the main US partner in the fight against Islamic State.
-The US withdrew its troops from Syria last week, paving the way for the Turkish operation.
+The US withdrew its troops from the Syrian border region last week, paving the way for the Turkish operation.

-The street action came as the Turkish offensive against what Ankara describes as "terrorists" in northeastern Syria entered its fourth day despite condemnation from the United States and European Union.
+The street action came as the Turkish incursion against what Ankara describes as "terrorists" in northeastern Syria entered its fourth day despite condemnation from the United States and European Union.

-Turkey considers the YPG to be the Syrian branch of the Kurdistan Workers’ Party (PKK), which has waged a nearly four-decade insurgency against the Kurdish state.
+Turkey considers the YPG to be the Syrian branch of the Kurdistan Workers’ Party (PKK), which has waged a nearly four-decade insurgency against the Turkish state.

-The Turkish offensive has displaced at least 200,000 people and left dozens of civilians and SDF fighters dead.
+The Turkish operation has displaced at least 200,000 people and left scores of civilians and SDF fighters dead.
 There has also been retaliatory fire across the border at towns inside Turkey.

 Turkey says it plans to create a "safe zone" along its border and transfer more than 1 million Sunni Arab Syrian refugees hailing from other parts of Syria to the area.